emersonsmall/blast-app/README.md

 ## API Endpoint Tests

-The application includes API endpoint tests using Jest.
-The tests cover the authentication, jobs, genomes, and users endpoints.
+Tests covering the authentication, jobs, genomes, and users endpoints are included.

 To run the tests: